MKCAMK/Infinity-PSP-TL/Notes.md

 See folder `text/font/` for scripts.

-Game engine adds additional space between glyphs in scene textxs.
+Game engine adds additional space between glyphs in scene texts.
 This has been fixed (additional spacing removed) by one of the patches in `boot-patches.asm`.

 Glyph 751 is a whitespace.